utopia-rise/godot-kotlin-native/docs/src/doc/setup/gradle.md

 }
 ```

-## Importing project in IntelliJ IDEA
+## Importing project into IntelliJ IDEA
-Before proceeding to the next section, follow [this guide](ide.md) on how to import your project in IntelliJ IDEA.
+Before proceeding to the next section, follow [this guide](ide.md) on how to import your project into IntelliJ IDEA.

 ## Creating your first class